 Cognac is a brandy that comes from the Cognac region in France.
-It is distilled for a long time, and it's this aging process that gives it a very distinctive taste.
+Distilled for a long time, it's this aging process that gives Cognac a very distinctive taste.
 Only brandy that is produced in Cognac can be labeled Cognac.

 8 ounces dark chocolate, chopped

 1/2 cup heavy cream

 Put chopped chocolate in bowl.
 On low heat warm cream and butter until nearly boiling.
 Pour cream and butter over chocolate and mix gently and thoroughly until chocolate is melted.
 You can always just melt all ingredients together in the top of a double boiler, if you're careful.

 Cool and add cognac, mixing into chocolate mixture.

 Cover and refrigerate 3 hours or more.

 Using a melon baller or spoon, scoop chocolate into balls.
 Then roll in hands to smooth out the ball.